Dr-Groot/SQL/minmax.md

 <br />

-+ SQL statement finds the price of the cheapest Daily Rate:
++ SQL statement finds the price of the highest Daily Rate:
 ```sql
 SELECT MAX(DailyRate) AS LargestPrice
 FROM HrEmployee;